-- Immunizations: Two doses for measles, mumps and rubella (MMR) and an immunization within the last 10 years for tetanus /diphtheria (td).
+- Immunizations: Two doses of measles, mumps and rubella (MMR) taken on or after 12 months of age and one dose of tetanus/diphtheria (TD) taken in the last 10 years.
 You must submit your immunizations before you can register for classes.
 You can fax immunizations to (775) 784-4283 or via mail to University of Nevada, Reno Admissions & Records MS 0120 Reno, NV 89557-0120.

 Register for Classes

 Students begin registering for the fall semester in April and the spring semester in November.
 For a list of classes and a registration schedule see MyNEVADA.

 Orientation is the time to explore the University campus, meet other students and learn about services available to you as a University student.
 Various transfer Orientation programs will be held during the summer.
 Visit the Orientation webpage to learn more and register.

 Take care of University business early to make your time as a Nevada student even better.

 - Residential Life, Housing and Food Services: If you are planning on living on campus, don't forget to apply by the May 1st priority housing deadline.